 Definition.
-A circle with center O and radius r > 0 is the set of all points P in the plane such that |OP| = r.
+A circle with center O and radius r > 0 is the set of all points P in the plane such that OP = r.

-Traditionally, circles are denoted by Greek letters: $\lambda$ , $\omega$ , ....
-Given a circle $\lambda$ with center O,
+Traditionally, one denotes circles by Greek letters: $\lambda, \omega \dots$ Given a circle $\lambda$ with center O,

-- A radius is any line segment from O to a point $A \in \lambda$ , - A chord is any line segment between distinct points $A, B \in \lambda$ , - A diameter is a chord that passes through the center, O, - A line is tangent if it has exactly one common point with the circle and is said to be the tangent through that point, - Two circles are tangent if they have exactly one common point.
+- A radius is any line segment from O to a point A on $\lambda$ , - A chord is any line segment between distinct points A, B on $\lambda$ , - A diameter is a chord that passes through O, - A line is tangent if it intersects the circle at one point, and is said to be the tangent through that point. - Two circles are tangent if they intersect at exactly one point.